bluzphp/bluzman/README.md

 ### Module generator

-For create new module you must run the command in terminal
+For create new module you should run the following command in the terminal:
 ```bash
 bluzman generate:module module_name [controller_name]...
 ```